Herbert Bauer (pilot): World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 On 1 December, Bauer was transferred to 2.
 Kompanie (2nd company) of Flak-Regiment (mot.)
 22. With this unit, Bauer was promoted to Leutnant (second lieutenant) on 1 February 1940.
-From 29 April to 30 September 1940, Bauer began his flight training at the A/B Fliegerschule (flight school for the pilot license) of Fliegerausbildungsregiment 21 (flight training regiment) in Magdeburg.
+From 29 April to 30 September 1940, Bauer began his flight training at the A/B Fliegerschule (flight school for the pilot license) of Fliegerausbildungs-Regiment 21 (flight training regiment) in Magdeburg.
 (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.)
 On 1 October, he was posted to the Stuka-Schule 2, the dive bomber training school in Graz.

 On 16 February 1941, Bauer completed his supplementary training with the Ergänzungsgruppe (a training unit) of Sturzkampfgeschwader 2 "Immelmann" (StG 26—2nd Dive Bomber Wing) and was then posted to I. Gruppe (1st group) of StG 2.
 Serving with this Gruppe, Bauer flew his first combat mission on 7 July in area of Vitebsk during Operation Barbarossa, the German invasion of the Soviet Union.
 On this mission, Bauer had a mid-air collision with a Soviet fighter aircraft.
 Bauer's regular aerial gunner was Oberfeldwebel Walter Linke who flew with Bauer until late 1944 when Linke was transferred to a flight school.
 On 20 July, Bauer was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse) and the Iron Cross 1st Class (Eisernes Kreuz erster Klasse) on 30 October.

 On 24 April 1942 during a mission against the Soviet fleet moored at Kronstadt, Bauer's Junkers Ju 87 came under attack by a Lavochkin-Gorbunov-Gudkov LaGG-3 from 11 GvIAP (Guards Fighter Aviation Regiment—Gvardeyskiy Istrebitelny Aviatsionny Polk).
 In this attack, Bauer was severely injured but managed to nurse his aircraft back to the airfield at Krasnoye Selo.
 During his convalescence, he was promoted to Oberleutnant (first lieutenant) on 1 February 1943 and returned to his unit on 25 February.
 On 1 June, Bauer was appointed Staffelkapitän (squadron leader) of 3.
 Staffel (3rd squadron) of StG 2.
 The Staffel was subordinated to I. Gruppe and at the time commanded by Major Bruno Dilley.

 Bauer was promoted to Hauptmann (captain) on 1 March 1944.
 On 23 November, Bauer was appointed Gruppenkommandeur (group commander) of I. Gruppe of Schlachtgeschwader 2 "Immelmann", succeeding Hauptmann Kurt Lau who was transferred.
 Bauer was promoted to Major (major) on 1 March 1945.